jansvantner/html5/README.md

 # html5
-This is html5 course source base
+This is html5 course source base.